Beacons & SDKs

-Webpages and HTML emails may contain a small snippet of code called a web beacon.
-In their simplest form, web beacons allow a website to transfer or collect information through a graphic image request.
-Websites may use web beacons and cookies for many purposes, including site usage analytics, advertising auditing and reporting, and content and advertising personalization.
+Sites, apps, and HTML emails may contain a small snippet of code called a beacon or in mobile apps may be referred to as an SDK or Software Development Kit.
+In their simplest form, beacons and SDKs allow a site or app to transfer or collect information through a server request.
+Sites and apps may use beacons, SDKs, and cookies for many purposes, including site usage analytics, advertising auditing and reporting, and content and advertising personalization.

-Yahoo may collect information through web beacons about your web browsing activities such as the address of the page you are visiting, the address of the referrer page you previously visited, the time you are viewing the page, your browsing environment and your display settings.
-We may use the information we collect through web beacons:
+Yahoo may collect information through beacons and SDKs on or off of Yahoo sites and app about your browsing activities, such as the site or app you are visiting, the address of the referrer page for the site you previously visited, the time you are visiting the site or app, your browsing environment and your display settings.
+We may use the information we collect through beacons and SDKs:

-- To understand how you use and interact with Yahoo products and services.
+- To understand traffic patterns and how you use and interact with products and services.

 - To improve Yahoo products and services.

 - To provide anonymous individual and/or aggregated auditing, research, modeling and reporting for our advertisers and other partners.
 No personally identifiable information about you is shared with our advertisers and other partners as part of these services.

 - To offer Yahoo Analytics, including Flurry from Yahoo.